 - Store cards: Target’s REDcard gives 5 percent off on all purchases, including supplies from the retail giant’s robust back-to-school section.
 Don’t forget – store cards don’t have to be brick-and-mortar: The Amazon.com Rewards Visa card from Chase gives 3 percent back at Amazon.com, where you’ll probably find some items from your child’s supply list.

 - Cards with grocery store rewards: Several cards offer bonus cash back at grocery stores, and you may have noticed that your local supermarket has a back-to-school aisle.
-If you use, for example, the Blue Cash Preferred card from American Express (a CreditCardForum advertising partner), you could get 6 percent cash back on all those markers, pencils and folders.
+If you use, for example, the Blue Cash Preferred card from American Express (a CreditCardForum advertising partner), you could get 6 percent cash back on all those markers, pencils and folders if you purchase them from eligible U.S. supermarkets.

 - Cards with office supply store rewards: Have a business rewards credit card?
 Some of them offer extra rewards at office supply stores – which often sell school supplies.
-The Chase Ink business cards include U.S. office supply stores as a bonus category, as does the SimplyCash Plus Business card from American Express.
+The Chase Ink Business Cash card includes U.S. office supply stores as a bonus category, as does the SimplyCash Plus Business card from American Express.

 2. Use your program’s shopping portal or offers program